harness/developer-hub/docs/internal-developer-portal/catalog/custom-catalog-properties.md

 ![](./static/raw-yaml.png)

-- filter: This is used to identify the software components from where you want to delete the entity, you can filter through `kind`, `type`, `owners`, `lifecycle` and `tags`.
+- filter: This is used to identify the software components from where you want to delete the metadata information, you can filter through `kind`, `type`, `owners`, `lifecycle` and `tags`.

 ### cURL Example